webui/nice.js/compiler/README.md

 Now it's possible to run compilation with **python** `python/compile.py` script.

- * First argumet - path to directory with `.nicejs` files
+ * First argument - path to directory with `.nicejs` files
  * Second argument - path to directory where will be saved resulting `.js` files

 ```bash